Share via

 Title: Font Vendor Identification

-Description: The four-character identifier for the vendor of the given type face.
+Description: The four character identifier for the vendor of the given type face.

 Comments: This is not the royalty owner of the original artwork.
 This is the company responsible for the marketing and distribution of the typeface that is being classified.
-For example, there may be multiple vendors of ITC Zapf Dingbats, with some vendors providing differentiating benefits in their fonts (more kern pairs, unregularized data, hand hinted, etc.).
+For example, there can be multiple vendors of ITC Zapf Dingbats, with some vendors providing differentiating benefits in their fonts (more kern pairs, unregularized data, hand hinted, etc.).
 This identifier will allow for the correct vendor’s type to be used over another, possibly inferior, font file.

 All vendor IDs use the Tag data type, which is equivalent to a four-character string composed of a limited set of ASCII characters.
 For details regarding the Tag data type, see Data Types.
 By convention, only registered tags should be comprised of only uppercase letters (or space).